 #2 Pecan Cinnamon Rolls

-These FitOn PRO Pecan Cinnamon Rolls make a perfect addition to Thanksgiving breakfast or bunch or enjoyed as a yummy healthier dessert.
+These FitOn PRO Pecan Cinnamon Rolls make a perfect addition to Thanksgiving breakfast or brunch or can be enjoyed as a yummy, healthier dessert.
+To reduce the sugar content, skip the maple syrup and serve them with unsweetened vanilla Greek or nut-based yogurt!
+Finish with an extra sprinkle of cinnamon for a naturally sweet boost.

 - 2½ cups almond flour